 Overlook of the famous Honokalani Black Sand Beach at Wai'anapanapa State Park on the Road to Hana.
 The black sand is created from the lava rock ground up by the ocean.

-Wai’anapanapa State Park – Mile Marker 32
+Black Sand Magic at Waiʻānapanapa State Park – Mile Marker 32

 As you continue, you’ll reach the famous Honokalani black sand beach at Waianapanapa State Park.
 This secluded gem is stunning and offers an excellent opportunity for swimming, walking trails, and exploring lava tubes.

 Note: Reservations must be made online to access the park.
-It is a popular destination; make sure to book ahead.
 It does sell out.
 Reservations must be made at least a day in advance.
-Make reservations at: https://www.gowaianapanapa.com/
+There are no same-day reservations.
+The entry fee is $10 per car PLUS $5 per person.

 This is the last stop before you reach Hana.